Contributing to concrete5 on GitHub

 - Fork - Forking is an important aspect of github rather than git.
 Forking allows you to create your own copy of a repository on github.
 This is important because then you are able to create "Pull Requests" from your forked repository.

 - Pull Request - The act of asking the forked repository, to merge changes from a forked repository's branch to one of the forked repository's branches.
+Anyway, most of this will hopefully make more sense after we get through an example, so let's get to it.

 From here down I'll be giving more specific instructions on how to use Github for the Concrete5.7 repository.
 The concepts should apply to any git repositories, but specific examples I find are easier to relate to so here goes...